solitude6060/An-Adaptive-Context-Aware-and-Stacked-Attention-Network-Based-Recommendation-System/README.md

 This is our offical implement for paper:
-**An Adaptive, Context-Aware, and Stacked Attention Network-Based Recommendation System to Capture Users’ Temporal Preference** published in TKDE and the master thesis :
+**An Adaptive, Context-Aware, and Stacked Attention Network-Based Recommendation System to Capture Users’ Temporal Preference** which is published in TKDE and the master thesis :
 **Adaptive Context Aware Recommendation System via Stacked Attention Network** in NCKU CSIE